shinokada/fastapi-webstarter-demo/README.md

 ## Overview

-A static simple website ready to deploy.
+A simple website ready to deploy.
 This repo includes all the file and it is ready to deploy to Heroku.

 - .env